Semantic Self-Distillation for Language Model Uncertainty: Discussion Future Work

-\textbf{Improving distillation fidelity.} Our results indicate that SSD's utility as a pre-generation hallucination signal is primarily limited by distillation fidelity: detection performance improves when the student accurately recovers the teacher’s prompt-induced uncertainty ordering.
-Promising directions include scaling the distillation dataset, enriching the student input beyond a single-token/single-layer representation, and distilling from stronger teachers (larger $S$, or higher-quality semantic targets).
-These extensions would clarify whether observed failures reflect an information bottleneck in the prompt representation or insufficient supervision for density estimation.
+The experimental results highlight both the strengths and current limitations of SSD.
+While modelling a full semantic density enables richer post-generation capabilities than scalar probes, its effectiveness depends on how faithfully the student can reconstruct the teacher's sampled distribution from prompt representations alone.
+We now discuss these limitations and outline directions for strengthening the distributional framework.

-\textbf{Combining prior and posterior signals.} SSD exposes complementary reliability signals from a single predicted density: pre-generation dispersion forecasts risk, while post-generation likelihood and distance-to-consensus verify prompt–answer agreement.
-A natural next step is to integrate these signals into decision policies for agents, for example abstaining or retrieving evidence under high dispersion, and accepting or rejecting candidate actions based on likelihood or consensus distance.
+\textbf{Improving distillation fidelity.} Our results in Appendix~\ref{app:dist-fidelity} show a strong correlation between distillation fidelity and hallucination prediction performance, indicating that SSD's effectiveness depends on how accurately the student reconstructs the teacher's prompt-induced uncertainty ordering.
+Promising directions to improve this fidelity include scaling the distillation dataset, enriching the student input beyond a single-token/single-layer representation, and distilling from stronger teachers (for example sampling more responses per question, or using higher-quality semantic targets).
+Subsequent findings may clarify whether observed performance gaps between models stem from limited semantic information in the prompt representation or insufficient supervision for learning high-dimensional densities.

-\textbf{Diffusion models.} While we focus on autoregressive models, SSD may be particularly well suited to diffusion-based language models, where hidden prompt representations may more directly parameterize the final semantic output distribution \citep{sahoodiffusion2024}.
+\textbf{Combining pre- and post-generation signals.} SSD exposes complementary reliability signals from a single predicted density: pre-generation dispersion forecasts risk, while post-generation likelihood verifies prompt–answer compatibility.
+A natural next step is to integrate these signals into unified decision policies for LLM-based systems, for example abstaining or retrieving evidence under high dispersion, and accepting or rejecting candidate actions based on likelihood thresholds.

-\textbf{Domain-specific uncertainty estimation.} The technique naturally extends to domain-specific foundation models, such as those in healthcare \citep{renc2024zero, steinberg2024motor} and time-series forecasting \citep{faw2025incontext}.
-By distilling predictive distributions over latent outcome representations, students could provide real-time uncertainty estimates for future patient trajectories or other temporal processes, enabling risk-aware decision-making in sequential settings \citep{zeng2025trajsurvlearningcontinuouslatent}.
+\textbf{Diffusion models.} Although our experiments focus on autoregressive models, SSD may be particularly well suited to diffusion-based language models~\citep{sahoodiffusion2024}.
+Since diffusion models do not rely on token-wise autoregressive decoding, the mapping from prompt representation to final output distribution may be more direct, potentially reducing the gap between the model's internal belief state and the semantic distribution induced by sampling.